rlogiacco/VoltageReference/README.md

 Bingo!
 That is the number you should provide as input parameter to the `VoltageReference::begin()` function ***for this specific board/micro controller***.

-You can use the calibration sketch to store this value into the internal micro controller EEPROM memory and read it from there in the future: just send `S` on the serial console to have it stored in the default location (using the very last 3 bytes of the internal flash memory).
+You can use the calibration sketch to store this value into the internal microcontroller EEPROM memory and read it from there in the future: just send `S` on the serial console to have it stored in the default location (using the very last 3 bytes of the internal flash memory).